 What Is a Steam Feature on a Washer?

 A steam washer uses a combination of steam and water to clean fabrics.
 The steam can help to remove wrinkles, make detergent work more efficiently, and sanitize fabrics.

 What Does the Steam Feature Do?

 The website How Stuff Works actually looked at LG's steam washing patent to find out exactly what steam cleaning can do.
-Here's what they learned:
+Here's what it learned:

 Who Should Consider the Steam Feature?

-- Your work or fun involves getting extremely dirty (you work with machinery or in the garden, you enjoy outdoor sports, or you're an artist working with washable materials).
+- Your work or fun involves getting extremely dirty (e.g., you work with machinery or in the garden, you enjoy outdoor sports, or you're an artist working with washable materials).